otrv4/otrv4/otrv4.md

                                                          Verify & Decrypt (ψ2)
 ```

-TODO: briefly explains the non-interactive AKE, how its the same as interactive
-but with a pre-key storage mechanism.

-In the non-interactive AKE, Bob generates one (or more) D-H Commit messages,
+In the non-interactive DAKE, Bob generates one (or more) D-H Commit messages,
 named pre-keys for convenience, and stores them in a pre-key storage.

 When Alice wants to start a secure conversation, she asks the pre-key storage